ajavamind/A3DCamera/README.md

 3. Left and Right Camera images are stored respectively as "_l" and "_r" suffix filename jpg files.
 Only Left and right images contain limited EXIF capture information: for example- IMG20250904_r.jpg f2.2, 1/3 second, 2.16mm, ISO413.
 The L/R images are not modified for parallax or vertical alignment.
 Storage is optional in Settings.
 Each left and right camera photo captured is 4080 x 3072 pixels, the maximum sensor size of each left and right camera.
 Note the aspect ratio is not exactly 4:3.
 The camera sensor can capture an image at 8160x6144, but is not used.
 RAM memory size and processor speed limitations make stereo difficult at this resolution.
 The native camera app has an option for single 8K 2D image capture.

 * The DCIM/A3DCamera folder for SBS photo storage.
-* The DCIM/A3DCamera/Anaglyph subfolder for Anaglyph photo storage as an optional settings option.
+* The DCIM/A3DCamera/Anaglyph subfolder for Anaglyph photo storage.
-* The DCIM/A3DCamera/LR subfolder for single left and right photo storage as an optional settings option.
+* The DCIM/A3DCamera/LR subfolder for single left and right photo storage.
-* The DCIM/A3DCamera/AIEdit subfolder for AI edited photo storage (a separate private app usage option)
+* The DCIM/A3DCamera/AIEdit subfolder for AI edited photo storage (for a separate private app used with A3DCamera)
 * The DCIM/A3DCamera/Screenshots

 ### Display